blindthief10/course_material/readme.md

 3. JavaScript Loops
 4. JavaScript Functions and Recursion
 5. JavaScript Objects Basics
+6. JavaScript Arrays
+7. JavaScript Strings
+8. The Math Module and Numbers

 Every exercise inside the repository has a code in front of it.
 For example inside the loops section the first exercise before title's exercise is the L-01.
 This is the same code you will find in tutorials